 PADICO manages its capital structure and makes adjustments to it in light of changes in business conditions.
-No changes were made in the objectives, policies or processes during the two years ended December 31, 2020 and 2019.
+No changes were made in the objectives, policies or processes during the two years ended December 31, 2021 and 2020.

-PADICO's capital structure is comprised of paid in capital, share premium, other reserves, retained earnings, and non-controlling interest after the deduction of treasury stocks, with a total of U.S. \$ 448,871,000 as at December 31, 2020 and U.S. \$ 470,451,000 as at December 31, 2019.
+PADICO's capital structure is comprised of paid in capital, share premium, other reserves, retained earnings, and non-controlling interest after the deduction of treasury shares, with a total of U.S. \$ 491,233,000 as at December 31, 2021 and U.S. \$ 448,871,000 as at December 31, 2020.

-43. Concentration of Risk in Geographic Area
+41. Concentration of Risk in Geographic Area

-PADICO and its subsidiaries are carrying major part of their activities in Palestine.
-The political and economic destabilization in the area increases the risk of carrying out business and could adversely affect performance.
+PADICO carries out a major part of its activities in Palestine and some of its property, plant and equipment, intangible assets, right-of-use assets and other assets are held in Gaza.
+The political and economic destabilization in the area increases the risk of carrying out business and could adversely affect PADICO's performance and its ability to recover its assets from its operations.